nspcc-dev/neofs-spec/06-blockchain/03-balance.md

 ### balance contract

-Balance contract is a contract deployed in NeoFS side chain\.
+Balance contract is a contract deployed in NeoFS sidechain\.

 Balance contract stores all NeoFS account balances\.
-It is NEP\-17 compatible contract so in can be tracked and controlled by N3 compatible network monitors and wallet software\.
+It is a NEP\-17 compatible contract\, so it can be tracked and controlled by N3 compatible network monitors and wallet software\.

 This contract is used to store all micro transactions in the sidechain\, such as data audit settlements or container fee payments\.
-It is inefficient to make such small payment transactions in main chain\.
+It is inefficient to make such small payment transactions in the mainchain\.
 To process small transfers\, balance contract has higher \(12\) decimal precision than native GAS contract\.

-NeoFS balances are synchronized with main chain operations\.
-Deposit produce minting of NEOFS tokens in Balance contract\.
-Withdraw locks some NEOFS tokens in special lock account\.
-When NeoFS contract transfers GAS assets back to the user\, lock account is destroyed with burn operation\.
+NeoFS balances are synchronized with mainchain operations\.
+Deposit produces minting of NEOFS tokens in Balance contract\.
+Withdraw locks some NEOFS tokens in a special lock account\.
+When NeoFS contract transfers GAS assets back to the user\, the lock account is destroyed with burn operation\.

 #### Contract notifications

 Transfer notification\.
-This is NEP\-17 standard notification\.
+This is a NEP\-17 standard notification\.

 ```
 Transfer: